w3f/polkadot-spec/docs/sect-finality.md

 a. **Consensus Extension** on GRANDPA finalization that is a voting round.

-The consensus extension serves to have a smaller consensus justification than GRANDPA and alternative cryptography which helps the light client side of the BEEFY protocol described below.
+The consensus extension serves to have a smaller consensus justification than GRANDPA and alternative cryptography, which helps the light client side of the BEEFY protocol described below.

 b. **Light client** protocol for convincing the other chain/device efficiently about the finality vote.